PascalSun/sportpartner/README.md

 - [ ] Communication:
   - [x] view basic profile of other user
   - [x] models stored visitor and hosts
-  - [ ] show who view you and who you have viewed
+  - [x] list who view you and who you have viewed
   - [ ] Leave Message/Comments
   - [ ] If possible, Add email notification
 - [ ] Show matches